 - Early check-in / late check-out (subject to availability)

 - Complimentary Wi-Fi

 1. Sofitel Legend Metropole Hanoi

 A prominent fixture in the heart of Hanoi since 1901, Sofitel Legend Metropole Hanoi beautifully combines French art de Vivre with elegant Vietnamese touches.
 Located just steps from the Opera House in Hanoï’s French Quarter, this wonderful hotel envelopes guests in colonial opulence of another era.

-The location is perfect, the decor and ambience is very special, and it has a club lounge.
+The location is perfect, the decor and ambiance are very special, and it has a club lounge.
 This has got to be the best luxury hotel in Hanoi with an executive club lounge!
 The heritage is evident throughout, with stately corridors and daily tours of Metropole’s Path of History and the bomb shelter offered by historians exclusively for guests staying at the hotel.

 Sofitel Legend Metropole’s Club Lounge is on the seventh floor of the Opera Wing.
-It offers breakfast, afternoon tea from and a Happy Hour with champagne and amazing cocktails are included in the Happy Hour service.
-The food is delivered via a buffet and is good and the lounge is elegant and well worth upgrading your room to enjoy.
+It offers breakfast, afternoon tea, and a Happy Hour with champagne, and amazing cocktails are included in the Happy Hour service.
+The food is delivered via a buffet and is good, and the lounge is elegant and well worth upgrading your room to enjoy.